Get up to 50% OFF our famous naked sports calendar. The more you buy, the more you save!See our calendars now!

 With your support, we have been able to fund Athletes for Action, a ground-breaking international research study by Leeds Beckett University (UK) and the University of Calgary (Canada).
 We are confident that the study, which explores the personal and social impact of our work, will attract ever greater numbers of athletes to our global campaign for healthier masculinity.Find out more

-How we have evolved over our twelve year history
+How we have evolved over our thirteen year history

 We began life as the Warwick Rowers naked calendar at one sports club in England in 2009.
 Now, as the Worldwide Roar, we invite sportsmen from different sports and diverse lived experiences to join us in our campaign for healthier versions of masculinity.
 We’ve come a long way since our first calendar, but we will always be WR!Find out more